mcclure/emu-coop/Z3M3README.txt

 -***(3)Boomerang/M.Boomerang and Flute/Shovel are not progressive, so you can acquire the Magic Boomerang before the normal one
--Mother Brain and Ganon are not synced, both players must still beat both game's end bosses -Keys, Compasses, and Maps for dungeons are not shared
+-Mother Brain and Ganon are not synced, both players must still beat both game's end bosses -Keys, Compasses, and Maps for dungeons are not shared -Old Man rescue, Purple Chest, and Dwarf Rescue are not synced

 ***Known Issues and their fixes (or planned fixes):
 (1) -Sometimes, bosses in Super Metroid will resurrect when switching between games.